keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 health checks, which are evaluating if the application is successfully deployed and the workloads are running on the cluster, they do not show if the microservices of a single application are actually working as expected.
-For example, it could be the case that the individual services are up and running, but due to a networking misconfiguration they cannot communicate with each other.
+For example, it could be the case that the individual services deployed by ArgoCD are up and running, but due to a slow `response time` (let's say `3s`) they are unable to communicate with each other.
 Keptn pre- and post-deployment tasks and evaluations complement the missing functionality by providing a straight-forward way to examine the application ability to perform actions for which it was developed to do.
+In this particular case, Keptn can perform `KeptnEvaluations` to examine, if the `response time` of the application microservices are in the expected boundaries.

 <!-- more -->